KriVaTri/ESPHome-Update-Manager/README.md

 |-----------|----------|-------------|
 | `device_id` | Yes | One or more Home Assistant device IDs to force install.
 Can be a single string or a list. |

+> **Note:** The force_install service respects the "Stop VS Code Server" setting — if enabled, the VS Code Server add-on will be stopped before the update and restarted afterwards.

 **Example automation — force install a specific device:**

 ```yaml